-Instead of paying Council Tax, businesses in the Royal Borough pay business rates based on a valuation of the property they occupy.
-Valuations are carried out by a Government body (the Valuation Office Agency) and the amount paid is set by the Government.
-Councils collect business rates on the Government's behalf and the money collected is pooled nationally and used to pay formula grant.
+Instead of paying council tax, businesses in the Royal Borough pay business rates based on a valuation of the property they occupy.
+Valuations are carried out by a government body (the Valuation Office Agency) and the amount paid is set by the Government.
+Councils collect business rates on the Government's behalf; the money collected is pooled nationally and used to pay formula grant.

-In this way a proportion of the rates paid in areas that contribute large amounts of business rate income is redistributed to those that generate lower amounts of rate income.
-Over £260 million will be collected by the Council in 2012-13 from local businesses.
+In this way, a proportion of the rates paid in areas that contribute large amounts of business rate income are redistributed to those that generate lower amounts of rate income.
+The Council will collect over £260 million from local businesses in 2012-13.

-The Government is planning to reform this system from 2013-14 to enable local authorities to retain the value of any increase in space used by businesses.
-This will provide an incentive to help businesses set up and grow.
-The Dedicated Schools Grant is Government funding that the Council must pass on to fund the 10,200 school places in the Royal Borough's schools.
+From 2013-14 the Government is planning to reform this system to enable local authorities to retain at least a fraction of the value of any increase in space used by businesses.
+This will provide an incentive to local authorities to help businesses set up and grow.

+The Dedicated Schools Grant is government funding that the Council must pass on to fund the 10,200 places in the Royal Borough's schools.